okta/workflows-templates/workflows/special_character_validation_and_substitution/readme.md

 ## <u>Overview</u>

-When using a user’s name to generate technical fields such as samAccountName and email addresses, often the data will contain characters that are invalid in the specified data field (for example, a space in an email address).
+When working with a user’s name to generate technical fields such as samAccountName and email addresses, often the data will contain characters that are invalid in the specified data field (for example, a space in an email address).
 This workflow identifies some of the most common special characters and provides substitutions.
-The validated or repaired name is then placed in a user profile attribute in Okta to allow for preservation of the original name for display purposes, and utilization of the updated name for technical purposes.
+A validated or repaired name is then placed in a user profile attribute in Okta to allow for preservation of the original name for display purposes, and utilization of the updated name for technical purposes.